ibm-cloud-docs/cephaas/preinstallation_checklist.md

 {: #network-req}

 The following network requirements must be completed before the pod is delivered to your data center:
 *  After the order is placed, IBM provides a pre-installation checklist.
 Complete the pre-installation checklist to provide network-specific information, such as Autonomous system numbers (ASN), Service key, and others.
-For more information, see [Network requirements].
+For more information, see [Network requirements](/docs/cephaas?topic=cephaas-network-requirements).
 *  Review and identify the available network use cases and communicate your requirements to IBM before you proceed with installation.
 For more information, see [Network use cases].

 ## Network validation and account activation